rpearce/react-medium-image-zoom/.changeset/red-dingos-know.md

 "react-medium-image-zoom": minor
 ---

-Add support for onZoomChange reporting to Uncontrolled components and include additional argument housing the fired event information
+Add support for onZoomChange reporting to Uncontrolled components and include additional argument housing the fired event